fightforthefuture/dontbreakourphones/app/sf/index.md

 ## About the rally

 Gather at 4:30pm PST at the flagship Apple Store, One Stockton St, SF.
-Rally at 5pm!
+Rally starts at 5pm!
 RSVP at our [Facebook Event.](https://www.facebook.com/events/186190735081981/) Bring your cell phones and tablets tuned to [www.protestsign.org](https://www.protestsign.org)!
 Email [jeff@fightforthefuture.org](mailto:jeff@fightforthefuture.org) with any questions.